-Priority #: 8

 Priority Area: Primary Prevention: Other Drugs

 Priority Type: SUP

 Population(s): PP, Other

-Goal of the priority a area:

-Reduce harmful co nsequences associated with Marijuana, meth, and prescription drugs.
+Reduce harmful consequences associated with Marijuana, meth, and prescription drugs.

 Continue to support community prevention planning and implementation activities, which utilize the Strategic Prevention Framework (SPF) model, under which each community is required to implement evidence-based/best-practice strategies to address tobacco use; underage drinking and adult binge drinking; and prescription, over-the-counter and illicit drug misuse/abuse (when there is a demonstrated need).